lurk101/pshell/README.md

 A tiny Raspberry Pico shell with flash file system, Vi, and C compiler.

+This project explores to what extent a reasonably competent self-hosted programming environment can be built on a modern embedded SoC.

 [busybox]: https://www.busybox.net
 [amacc compiler]: https://github.com/jserv/amacc.git
 [c4 virtual machine]: https://github.com/rswier/c4.git